FHA MIP Mortgage Insurance PremiumCASAPLORERTrusted & Transparent

-There are different options for payment, you can either pay the FHA MIP upfront fee at closing or you can choose to include it in your loan amount, resulting in increased FHA mortgage payments.
-The FHA MIP annual fee is included in your monthly mortgage payments.
+There are different options available for the borrower to pay the fees.
+A borrower can either pay the FHA MIP upfront fee at closing, or they can choose to include it in their loan principal, resulting in increased FHA mortgage payments.
+It is important to note that the FHA loan rate may increase if the borrower decides to include the UFMIP in the loan amount.
+The FHA MIP annual fee is calculated annually and is paid in monthly installments with the mortgage payments.
+You can use the FHA Mortgage Insurance Calculator to estimate your FHA MIP payments.

 Example of FHA Mortgage Insurance Premium for a $300,000 Mortgage